starkpay/javascript-sdk/README.md

 StarkPay.onError = function(error) {
   console.log(error);
 }
-// on successfull payment
-StarkPay.onPaymentSuccess = function(data) {
+// payment broadcasted to the blockchain (once the payment is confirmed, the webhook will be triggered) StarkPay.onPaymentSuccess = function(data) {
-  console.log('Payment Successfully Processed');
+  console.log('Payment Successfully Broadcasted');
   console.log(data);
 }
 // on payment cancelation by the user